 (Sidebar): On November 6, 1864, in retaliation for Willis and the six Rangers killed in Front Royal, Mosby had twenty-odd Union prisoners from Custer and Powell’s commands draw lots.
 Near Berryville, seven men were selected for execution: three were hanged, two were shot, and two escaped.
 Mosby wrote to Union Gen. Philip H. Sheridan that future “prisoners falling into my hands will be treated with … kindness, unless some new act of barbarity shall compel me to adopt a policy repugnant to humanity.”
 No more summary executions to either side occurred in Mosby’s Confederacy.

 Erected by Virginia Civil War Trails.

 Location.
 38° 45.851′ N, 78° 5.971′ W. Marker is in Flint Hill, Virginia, in Rappahannock County.
 Marker can be reached from Zachary Taylor Highway (U.S. 522).
-Touch for map.
-Marker located at Flint Hill Baptist Church.
-Marker Touch for directions.
+Marker Touch for map.
+Marker is at or near this postal address: 630 Zachary Taylor Highway, Flint Hill VA 22627, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Twilight of Slavery (approx. 3.6 miles away); Gaines’s Crossroads (approx. 3.6 miles away); Washington, Virginia (approx. 4.3 miles away); A Tale of Two Mills (approx. 4˝ miles away); The Town of Washington, Virginia (approx. 4.8 miles away); Kitty Payne (approx. 4.9 miles away); Piedmont (approx. 4.9 miles away); Ellerslie (approx. 5 miles away).